cjporteo/ml-NBA-asg-predictor/README.md

 ## About

-Combinines web scraping, XGBoost and model explainability techniques to shed light on the NBA All-Star selection process.
+Combinines web scraping, XGBoost, and model explainability techniques to shed light on the NBA All-Star selection process.

-A full write-up for this project can be found on [Medium](https://medium.com/@cjporteo) as a two-part series, published in Towards Data Science.
+A full 5000+ word write-up for this project can be found on [Medium](https://medium.com/@cjporteo) as a two-part series, published in Towards Data Science.

 ## Jupyter Notebook